Malcolm MacDonald: Political career

-Though there were rumours that MacDonald would be removed from the government when Winston Churchill established a coalition government, he remained in office, reshuffled to Minister of Health in May 1940.
+Though there were rumours that MacDonald would be removed from the government when Winston Churchill established a coalition government.
+MacDonald had succeeded his father as the leader of National Labour when the latter died in 1937.
+In the end Malcolm MacDonald remained in office, reshuffled to Minister of Health in May 1940.
 Later, in June 1940, he was dispatched to Dublin to negotiate with Éamon de Valera, proposing to terminate Ireland's Partition in return for Ireland's involvement in the war.
 However, de Valera turned down the offer and went in search of weaponry, which the British government refused to provide.

 From 1941 to 1946, MacDonald held the post of High Commissioner to Canada, which is akin to an ambassador in diplomatic ties between Commonwealth nations.
 In accordance with the Alexander Carr-Saunders Commission Report, he signed the bill creating the University of Malaya in 1949.
 From 1949 to 1961, he presided over the institution as its first Chancellor, assisted by George Vance Allen as the first Vice-Chancellor and Onn Jaafar as one of his Pro-Chancellors.
 He assumed significant duties throughout Asia with his appointment as Governor-General of Malaya, Singapore, (Note: MacDonald was a popular appointment to Singapore, becoming a well-known member of the art and antiques circles and participating in social activities such as the China Society of Singapore.
 In his honour, the MacDonald House building was constructed in 1949 in Singapore and named after him.) and Borneo following the war.
 After serving as the High Commissioner in India from 1955 to 1960, (Note: Well-known for his unique charisma, he famously walked on his hands as Indian Prime Minister Jawaharlal Nehru stood on his head, fulfilling a dare that Nehru had issued him just after India gained independence.
 On many occasions, he performed this act for the King of Siam and cellist Pablo Casals.) he was named chairman of an international conference in Laos.
 He was instrumental in the founding of the Southeast Asia Treaty Organization in 1955.

 MacDonald later concentrated on serving in Africa, holding positions as High Commissioner to Kenya from 1964 to 1965 as well as Governor and Commander-in-Chief of Kenya.
 Additionally, he participated in a number of diplomatic trips to Nigeria and Rhodesia, among other countries in Africa.
 He was appointed as the Special Representative to many African Commonwealth nations until his retirement in 1969.
 Zhou Enlai allegedly hailed him as "the only capitalist we can trust" when on a visit to China.